Magnolia sinica

 Magnolia sinica is a species of flowering plant in the family Magnoliaceae, native to southeast Yunnan Province, China.
-In China it is known by common name huagaimu and distributes in south subtropical monsoon broadleaved evergreen forests at altitudes between 1339 and 1707m.It is categorized as Critically Endangered on the IUCN Red List.
+In China it is known by common name huagaimu and distributes in south subtropical monsoon broadleaved evergreen forests at elevations of 1339 to 1707 m.
+It is categorized as Critically Endangered on the IUCN Red List.
 As a plant species with extremely small populations (PSESP) there were an estimated 50 wild individuals remaining, and has been targeted as one of the 20 species approved by the Yunnan government for urgent rescue action before 2015.